 Monthly Revenue by Type report.
 This report includes monthly totals for each category that has been successfully billed (i.e. it does not include any declined billings or unpaid amounts).
 The Total Revenue report groups charges by when they were actually billed.
 So for example, the July revenue would include one-time fees, monthly bills, and hourly bookings that were billed in July, as well as any previously past-due payments that successfully went through in July.
 Most kitchens only use this report.
 This report is helpful for entering total revenues by category into QuickBooks Online, that were collected that month.

 If you need to dive in deeper, some kitchens also find the following reports helpful:

 Billed Line Items report.
-This report includes month and year, bill #, client name, line item charge type, charge description, billed-at date, bill status, and Stripe payment id.
+This report includes month and year, bill #, client name, line item charge type, charge description, billed-at-date, bill status, and Stripe payment ID.
 The Billed Line Items report groups charges by the month they are associated with under the first column.
-So for example, a one-time fee that was originally set to charge in May and became past due, and was then finally successfully billed in July, would still be associated with May.
+So for example, a one-time fee that was originally set to be charged in May and became past due, and was then finally successfully billed in July, would still be associated with May.
 To see which line items were successfully billed in July, you will want to sort by the "Billed At" column.
 This report is helpful if you need to verify specific line item amounts/charge types and billing dates per client.

 Monthly Revenue report.
 This report includes totals for gross revenue, tax (if applicable), TFC platform fee, and net revenue for the month, for payments that have been successfully billed.
 Similar to the Monthly Revenue by Type report, this report groups charges by when they were actually billed.
 So for example, the July revenue would include one-time fees, monthly bills, and hourly bookings that were billed in July, as well as any previously past-due payments that successfully went through in July.
 This report is helpful for entering other totals into QuickBooks.